kapatheus/magento2-centos7/README.md

 If a visitor opens your website without SSL on port 80 then he will be redirected to the HTTPS on port 443 URL by Varnish.

+## Configure Magento
+Magento admin panel, go to Stores > Configuration > General > Web > Base URLs (Secure).
+From there, change the Offloader header to X-Forwarded-Proto from SSL_OFFLOADED and save the configuration.

+From your Magento Admin dashboard click on the STORES link (left sidebar) -> Configuration -> ADVANCED -> System -> Full Page Cache

+Unselected Use system value and from the Caching Application list, select Varnish Cache (Recommended), save the configuration, click on the Varnish Configuration link and click on the Export VCL for Varnish 6 button.
+Donwload file and rename the varnish.vcl file you just exported to default.vcl.
+Then copy the file to the /etc/varnish/ directory.

 ## Configuring Nginx
 We need to edit the Nginx server block which we created to handle SSL/TLS termination and as a back-end for Varnish.